Cardinal direction: Arabic world

-Native Americans
+North America

 In Mesoamerica and North America, a number of traditional indigenous cosmologies include four cardinal directions and a center.
 Some may also include "above" and "below" as directions, and therefore focus on a cosmology of seven directions.
-Among the Hopi of the Southwestern United States, the four named cardinal directions are not North, South, East and West but are the four directions associated with the places of sunrise and sunset at the winter and summer solstices.
+For example, among the Hopi of the Southwestern United States, the four named cardinal directions are not North, South, East and West but are the four directions associated with the places of sunrise and sunset at the winter and summer solstices.
 Each direction may be associated with a color, which can vary widely between nations, but which is usually one of the basic colors found in nature and natural pigments, such as black, red, white, and yellow, with occasional appearances of blue, green, or other hues.
 There can be great variety in color symbolism, even among cultures that are close neighbors geographically.

 India

 Ten Hindu deities, known as the "Dikpālas", have been recognized in classical Indian scriptures, symbolizing the four cardinal and four intercardinal directions with the additional directions of up and down.
 Each of the ten directions has its own name in Sanskrit.